Fairfax-County-NAACP-Data/fairfax-police-dashboard/markdown/intro.md

 ## Overview
 This site is the start of what eventually will be a series of dashboards on various types of interactions between the Fairfax County Police Department and the community.
 The first dashboard is on **Stops**: both traffic and pedestrian.
+This dashboard will automatically be updated as new data becomes available.
+The most recent data currently available is from {}.
 Future dashboards will address **use of force**, **arrests**, **vehicle pursuits**, and other types of interactions.

 Select the tabs above to view the **Stops Dashboard**.